Swizz Beatz

-Kasseem Daoud Dean (born September 13, 1978), known professionally as Swizz Beatz, is an American record producer, rapper, disc jockey (DJ) and songwriter.
-Born and raised in New York City, Dean embarked on his musical career as a DJ.
-At the age of 18, he started to gain recognition in the hip hop industry through his family's record label, Ruff Ryders, as well as his friendship and work with East Coast rapper DMX.
-Working with DMX as his producer, DJ and hype man, helped Dean gain prominence as a high-profile personality in hip hop.
+Kasseem Daoud Dean (born September 13, 1978), known professionally as Swizz Beatz, is an American DJ, record producer, and rapper.
+Born and raised in the Bronx borough of New York City, Dean embarked on his musical career as a DJ in 1994.
+At the age of 18, he gained recognition in the music industry through his family's record label Ruff Ryders Entertainment and affiliation with its flagship artist, Yonkers-based rapper DMX.
+Dean emerged as a high-profile figure in East Coast hip-hop through his tenure as DMX's hype man, DJ and producer.

-Dean later found a protégé in Philadelphia-based rapper Cassidy, whose success helped the launch of his own label imprint, Full Surface, in 2001.
-He went on to sign multiple artists to the label, including Eve, Mashonda and Bone Thugs-n-Harmony, among others.
-Dean went on to release two albums under the label; the first was a compilation, titled Swizz Beatz Presents G.H.E.T.T.O.
-Stories, released in 2002, and later his debut studio album, One Man Band Man in 2007.
-In November 2018, Dean released his second album, Poison.
-Alongside fellow musician Timbaland, Dean is known for creating the popular webcast series Verzuz in 2020.

-Dean has produced several hit singles for a number of prominent artists across different music genres, such as hip hop, pop, soul, rock and R&B. With a career spanning over two decades, his catalog includes "Ruff Ryders' Anthem", "Party Up (Up in Here)" (DMX), "Gotta Man" (Eve), "Jigga My Nigga", "Girl's Best Friend" (Jay-Z), "Upgrade U", "Check on It", "Ring the Alarm" (Beyoncé), "Good Times" (Styles P), "Bring 'Em Out", "Swing Ya Rag" (T.I.), "Hotel", "I'm a Hustla" (Cassidy), "Touch It" (Busta Rhymes), "Ultralight Beam" (Kanye West), and more.
+Dean later found a protégé in Philadelphia-based rapper Cassidy, whose success foresaw the launch of Dean's own label imprint, Full Surface Records in 2001.
+The label has since signed acts including Eve, Mashonda and Bone Thugs-n-Harmony.
+As a recording artist himself, he released his compilation album, Swizz Beatz Presents G.H.E.T.T.O.
+Stories (2002) and debut studio album, One Man Band Man (2007) through the label; the latter peaked at number seven on the Billboard 200 despite mixed critical reception.
+He signed with Epic Records to release his second album, Poison (2018).
+As a producer, Dean has been credited on releases by music industry artists in hip-hop, pop, soul, rock, and R&B. With a career spanning over two decades, his works include "Ruff Ryders' Anthem", "Party Up (Up in Here)" (DMX), "Upgrade U", "Check on It", "Ring the Alarm" (Beyoncé), "Bring 'Em Out" (T.I.), "Hotel" (Cassidy), "Touch It" (Busta Rhymes), "Fancy" (Drake), "Famous" (Kanye West), and "Uproar" (Lil Wayne), among others.

-Dean was named the first "Producer in Residence" at New York University (NYU), for the 2010–11 academic year.
-About.com ranked him number 27 on its list of the "Top 50 Greatest Hip-Hop Producers", and The Source included him on its list of the "20 greatest producers" in the magazine's 20-year history.
-Fellow American rapper and producer Kanye West called Dean "the best rap producer of all time".
-Aside from music, Dean has also added multiple entrepreneurial endeavors to his repertoire, including fashion design, art collecting, and board directing.
-He has been a member of trustees at the Brooklyn Museum since 2015, and a creative director for the companies Monster Cable and Reebok.
-Dean is married to American musician Alicia Keys, with whom he has two children.
-The two were featured in their first cover shoot in 2018 for Cultured Magazine.
+Dean has won a Grammy Award from five nominations.
+He was named the inaugural "Producer in Residence" at New York University in 2010, and The Source magazine included him on their 2008 list of the "20 Greatest Producers" of the last 20 years.
+Kanye West has referred to Dean as "the best rap producer of all time".
+Aside from music, Dean has also been involved in fashion design, art collection, and board directing—he has been a member of trustees at the Brooklyn Museum since 2015, and served as a creative director for the companies Monster Cable and Reebok.
+With his wife Alicia Keys, he jointly won the Producers & Engineers Wing Award by The Recording Academy for "outstanding contributions to music" in 2018, and the couple were featured in their first cover shoot for Cultured Magazine that same year.